Downtown Palo Alto

 A short walk from the cactus garden is the Stanford Mausoleum which serves as the final resting place for the university’s founders, Leland and Jane Stanford, and their son, Leland Junior.
 Completed in 1889, the granite and marble structure was originally intended to be the site of the family's grand country mansion; however, after their son's untimely death, the plans changed to create a university and this permanent memorial instead. >> Video.

-The Hoover Tower: For the best vantage point on campus, finish your day at this iconic 285-foot landmark (87 meters).
-Completed in 1941 to celebrate the university's 50th anniversary, the tower was designed by Arthur Brown Jr. (architect of San Francisco’s Coit Tower) and inspired by the cathedral tower at Salamanca, Spain.
+The Hoover Tower is an iconic 285-foot landmark (87 meters).
+It was completed in 1941 to celebrate the university's 50th anniversary.
+The tower was designed by Arthur Brown Jr. (architect of San Francisco’s Coit Tower).

 An elevator whisks visitors up to the 14th-floor observation deck, which offers sweeping 360-degree views of the sprawling Stanford campus, the foothills, and—on a clear day—the San Francisco skyline.
 While up there, look for the massive carillon of 48 bells, the largest of which bears the inscription, "For Peace Alone Do I Ring."
 Before or after your ascent, explore the ground-floor lobby galleries featuring historical exhibits on Herbert Hoover (Stanford’s inaugural class of 1895) and his wife, Lou Henry Hoover.